Corporate Membership Frequently Asked Questions

 + Who are WBENC's Corporate Members?

 Membership is open to corporations, government agencies and nonprofit organizations that have a demonstrated interest in supplier diversity programs.
-As of September 1, 2014, WBENC has over 270 Corporate Members.
-WBENC’s more than 12,000 certified WBEs are not classified as members.
+As of April 17, 2017, WBENC has 309 Corporate Members.
+WBENC’s 14,000+ certified WBEs are not classified as members.

 + Who is eligible to join?